thosgood/this-weeks-finds/markdown/101-151/week127.md

 which is good to 18 decimal places.
 The strange uses to which genius can be put know no bounds!

-Okay, now I\'d like to wrap up my little story about why bosonic string theory works best in 26 dimensions.
+Okay, now I'd like to wrap up my little story about why bosonic string theory works best in 26 dimensions.
 This time I want to explain how you do the path integral in string theory.
-Most of what I\'m about to say comes from some papers that my friend Minhyong Kim recommended to me when I started pestering him about this stuff:
+Most of what I'm about to say comes from some papers that my friend Minhyong Kim recommended to me when I started pestering him about this stuff:

-3\) Jean-Benoit Bost, Fibres determinants, determinants regularises, et mesures sur les espaces de modules des courbes complexes, Asterisque 152-153 (1987), 113-149.
+3) Jean-Benoit Bost, Fibres determinants, determinants regularises, et mesures sur les espaces de modules des courbes complexes, Asterisque 152-153 (1987), 113-149.

-4\) A. A. Beilinson and Y. I. Manin, The Mumford form and the Polyakov measure in string theory, Comm.
+4) A. A. Beilinson and Y. I. Manin, The Mumford form and the Polyakov measure in string theory, Comm.
 Math.
 Phys.
 107 (1986), 359-376.

 For a more elementary approach, try chapters IX and X.4 in this book:

-5\) Charles Nash, Differential Topology and Quantum Field Theory, Academic Press, New York, 1991.
+5) Charles Nash, Differential Topology and Quantum Field Theory, Academic Press, New York, 1991.

-As I explained in \"[week126](week126.html)\", a string traces out a surface in spacetime called the \"string worldsheet\".
-Let\'s keep life simple and assume the string worldsheet is a torus and that spacetime is Euclidean R^n^.
+As I explained in "[week126](week126.html)", a string traces out a surface in spacetime called the "string worldsheet".
+Let's keep life simple and assume the string worldsheet is a torus and that spacetime is Euclidean R^n^.
 Then to figure out the expectation value of any physical observable, we need to calculate its integral over the space of all maps from a torus to R^n^.

-To make this precise, let\'s use X to denote a map from the torus to R^n^.
+To make this precise, let's use X to denote a map from the torus to R^n^.
 Then a physical observable will be some function f(X), and its expectation value will be